OSHA VS. USPS

 The Occupational Safety and Health Administration (OSHA) has issued citations carrying $88,000 in penalties to the U.S. Postal Service (USPS) for unsafe forklift operations at its Urbandale, Iowa, distribution center.
 OSHA oversees every type of workplace, from the US postal service, to construction companies.
 In order to avoid serious consequences, companies look at things like OSHA trench box requirements, to ensure they don’t get fined.

 Announced on April 11, the citations arose from an investigation that took place in late 2015 following a complaint that alleged forklift operators were handling unstable loads and driving forward with no clear path of visibility.
-No further details were given about the origin of the complaint, but OSHA recently has strengthened its whistleblower protection for employees who file such reports with it.
+This could have led to tip-overs or other major accidents, resulting in serious injuries and having the forklift repaired by companies like Texas Motive Solutions.
+No further details were given about the origin of the complaint, but OSHA recently has strengthened its whistleblower protection for employees who have probably taken an OSHA class from oshatraininglasvegas.com or somewhere similar, who file such reports with it.

 Although it is not guaranteed to happen, these most recent citations could trigger greater attention to forklift operations at other USPS and even other companies’ facilities because the Iowa distribution center citations follow similar citations last year for unsafe forklift operations at a USPS facility in Federal Way, Wash.

 A similar pattern of scissor lift violations caused OSHA to issue to issue a hazard alert outlining employers’ obligations and preventive measures regarding that type of equipment.

 “Each year, thousands of workers are injured-some fatally-while operating forklifts,” notes Larry Davidson, OSHA’s area director in Des Moines.
 “Employers with workers who move materials with forklifts must ensure loads are stable and pathways are clear to prevent injury.”